podlaskialgorytm3/stewardship-backend/README.md

 # Stewardship Backend

 This is a web application for managing stewardship tasks.
+Software that helps keep track of tasks performed by group members.
+Helps in managing and monitoring working hours.

 ## Features